Pomax/are-we-flying/README.md

 Have MSFS running, and then run `run.bat` in the root folder to start two command prompt instances that run the API server and web page server, respectively (which means you can kill and restart them individually if necessary)

-Needless to say, you need to be on Windows for this, because MSFS doesn't run on anything else (I mean, I guess XBox?
-But I doubt you have git and/or Node installed on that).
+Needless to say, you need to be on Windows for this, because MSFS doesn't run on anything else (I mean, I guess consoles, but I doubt you have git and/or Node installed on that?).

 ## Using the autopilot